cormas/cormas/README.md

 	baseline: 'Cormas';
 	load.
 ```
 All packages load into the Cormas-* package names.

-There is from time to time, [loading errors with github](https://github.com/cormas/cormas/issues/101).
-If it happens, just reexecute the Metacello expression.
+(There is from time to time, [loading errors with github](https://github.com/cormas/cormas/issues/101).
+If it happens, just close the error window and reexecute the Metacello expression).

 If you want to contribute code to CORMAS, this is better to follow the contributing guide: [Contributing](https://github.com/cormas/cormas/blob/master/CONTRIBUTING.md)